Chart Color Schemes

 Cultural Diversity

-Carindale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Carindale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Carindale's population shows high cultural diversity, with 34.7% born overseas and 29.8% speaking a language other than English at home.
-Christianity is the predominant religion, at 60.4%, compared to none specified for Greater Brisbane.
-The top three ancestral groups are English (22.3%), Australian (19.0%), and Other (9.7%).
+Carindale has a high level of cultural diversity, with 34.7% of its population born overseas and 29.8% speaking a language other than English at home.
+Christianity is the predominant religion in Carindale, accounting for 60.4% of the population, compared to None% across Greater Brisbane.
+The top three ancestry groups are English (22.3%), Australian (19.0%), and Other (9.7%).

 Frequently Asked Questions - Diversity